GreenPG/ObsidianVault/Yaml Schema Python libraries.md

 only to dump to yaml.
 So not really adapted for the project.
 Could still be useful to generate yaml. lg

-### Yamale
-Validate and convert yaml to python.
-Possibility to chose between PyYaml or ruamel as parser.

-Schema based on Yaml file or 'stringified yaml'.
-Possibility to create custom validator, but is bit complicated for complex class.
-Cannot validate custom classes, by using ruamel to parse it for example.

 ### Yatiml:
 Library that can validate yaml data after loading it or before dumping it.
 Specificity is that it based is validation on python class and convert it directly to it.
 Also a possibility to precise string with custom rule.

-### Cerberus
-Possibilities comparable to Schema, but seems less readable.
-Must too be used after yaml parsing.